Group photo at the ceremony of 2025 Dean's Early Career Faculty Fellows (September 19th, 2025)

 Pankaj Kumar, currently at Texas Instruments

-Jack J.-C. Hsueh, currently at OSU ESL
+Jack J.-C. Hsueh, currently at MediaTek

 Mackenzie Kondas, OSU undergraduate research project